-Espresso! plays fiery Gypsy Jazz and American Swing in & around Boulder, Colorado.
+Espresso! plays American Swing and fiery Gypsy Jazz in & around Boulder, Colorado.
 Upbeat, classy music.

 Gypsy jazz has captured the public's imagination for decades.
 In Paris, 1945, the legendary Django Reinhardt is regarded worldwide as the greatest guitar player ever.
 His guitar virtuosity is matched by Stéphane Grappelli's on violin, and the pair form The Hot Club of Paris.
 In Gypsy jazz tradition, many American swing tunes from the 40s & earlier became part of the repertoire.